retail-ai-inc/bean/docs/README.md

 ---
 **helpers.GetRandomNumberFromRange(min, max int)**
-- This function will generate and return a random integer from a minimum and maximum range.
+> `GetRandomNumberFromRange` function will generate and return a random integer from a minimum and maximum range.

 example:
 ```